benchristel/refactoring-workshop/seven-deadly-smells.md

 so when you see a way to remove them from your code, you should.

-The smells are in priority order, from worst and easiest to fix to least harmful and hardest to fix.
+I've made an effort to put the smells in priority order, from worst and easiest to fix to least harmful and hardest to fix.
+However, the current order is wrong.

 # Casual Mutation